-People have done some synth stuff with this kind of circuit and extensions of it; this thread on Muffwiggler has interesting discussion and sound examples.
+People have done some synth stuff with this kind of circuit and extensions of it.
 I don't know of anyone who's gotten a full-size fluorescent tube oscillating in the basic relaxation circuit, and I suspect it might not be so easy.
 The way a basic (not fancy "compact") fluorescent fixture works is that the ballast, a combination resistance and inductance, serves as a constant-current source during the peaks of the power waveform to bias the tube somewhere in the middle of its negative-resistance region.
 The whole thing is designed to strongly avoid oscillation.
 There's also some special handling because the tube cannot strike on a cold cathode as a glow lamp would, at least not at the voltages encountered in normal operation.
 Instead, the electrodes at both ends are tungsten filaments that can be heated up under the control of a "starter," and when you flip the switch, they heat briefly to reduce the striking voltage and then the starter applies an inductive kick to boost the voltage and establish the discharge.
 (Hot metals, especially metals of high atomic number like the barium used in coating the filaments of these tubes, will spit out electrons in a way that makes it easier to strike the tube at low voltage.)
 After the tube is running, the ongoing discharge through the gas inside is supposed to keep the filaments hot enough that they no longer need current flowing through them, and the whole thing is also supposed to stay hot through the zero parts of the power cycle so that it can strike again on the other side.
 I don't know if it'd be easy or possible to set things up so that this kind of tube could replace the neon glow lamp in the classic relaxation oscillator, and it may well be that even a circuit that seemed to work briefly would end up at least burning out the tube filaments and possibly causing the whole thing to explode into glass shrapnel with a whiff of mercury vapor.
 But... that sounds fun, doesn't it?
 So it's one random thought.

 Here's another.
 Look at this diagram of a common-emitter transistor amplifier with self-bias: